-There are a number of attractions in the North Wales area, some close to the hotel and some a short car journey away.
+There are a number of local attractions in the North Wales area, some close to the B&B and some a short car journey away.
 The Welsh country side is beautiful and well worth exploring.
-Below is a list of locations that we think worth knowing about while staying at Cae Mor Hotel.
+Below is a list of locations that we think worth knowing about while staying at Cae Mor.
 North Wales is full of beautiful scenery and it’s not hard to find a nice area to visit.

 The Great Orme is a must visit if you’re staying in Llandudno.
 There is a tram that leads to the summit which is home to some spectacular views of the local area, coast, Snowdonia and more.
 There is also a nice café at the top.